nodejs/nodejs.dev/src/documentation/0033-javascript-callbacks/index.md

 ## JavaScript

-JavaScript is **synchronous** by default and is single threaded.
+JavaScript is **asynchronous** by default and is single threaded.
 This means that code cannot create new threads and run in parallel.

 Lines of code are executed in series, one after another, for example: